 Federal law enforcement agencies are more specialized than other law enforcement agencies in their recruitment requirements.
 Hence, students interested in pursuing a career in federal law enforcement should consider elective courses in business, including the following courses: AC 201, AC 202, AC 306, FIN 301, and BU 362.

-Forensic science has become an integral part of all law enforcement activities within Federal, State, County and City agencies.
-Therefore, students considering law enforcement as career perspectives should consider a minor in Forensic Science.
+Forensic science, Psychology, and Data Science have become an integral part of all criminal justice activities within Federal, State, County, and City agencies.
+Therefore, students considering a career in criminology and criminal justice perspectives should consider a minor in one or more of these disciplines.